Batman and Hindu-Muslim Dialogue

 “Hey, I wasn’t mocking Islam.
 I care deeply about my Muslim fan base.”

 “So we are.
-Speaking of impossibles, this miraculous conversation that we are having is soon coming to an end.
+Speaking of impossibilities, this ‘miraculous’ conversation that we are having is soon coming to an end.
 The God given gift is returning back to its source.”

-“Again, with God?!
-Why don’t you see that the success with the serum was my own doing entirely?
-God had nothing to do with.”
+“Again with God?!
+Why don’t you see that the success with the bat serum was my own doing entirely?
+God had nothing to do with it.”

-“Yes, whoever said it wasn’t your own doing?
+“Whoever said it wasn’t your own doing?
 That is of course your phenomenological experience.
-However, ontologically speaking, God is still the cause of every accident that comes to be.”
+However, ontologically speaking, God is still the cause of every accident that transpires.”

 “How can I take such a tall claim on mere faith?”

 “You don’t have to.
 You merely have to read some Hume and Ghazali to deconstruct your everyday confidence in causality.
 And, if you are up to the task, the Hand of God can be seen firsthand.
 It is everywhere, and nowhere.
 Hidden, yet everywhere apparent.
-It is indeed possible to see the world in what Spinoza called ‘under the aspect of eternity’, sub specie aeternitatis, which is also what the Stoics encouraged.
+It is indeed possible to see the world ‘under the aspect of eternity’, as Spinoza terms it, sub specie aeternitatis – which is also what the Stoics encouraged.
 However, the Buddha can help you here more than Marcus Aurelius.
 Though, you would be surprised, to what extent Aurelius can take you if you follow him too.”

-“Hmm… I don’t believe in this, you know.” says a resigned Charles, weary by this point.
+“Still… I can’t bring myself to believe in all this, you know.” says a resigned Charles, weary by this point.

 “Rumi!”, Charles interjects, thrilled at having caught the reference.

 “Yes.
-The memes aren’t entirely useless apparently” the elder replies amused.
-“Now, is there anything else we can do for you?”
+The memes weren’t entirely useless apparently” the elder replies bemusedly.
+“Now, is there anything else you would like to know we bid farewell?”

 “Yes?” the elder pouts quizzically.